21 December 2020

 Whether you have a small balcony or a large garden, this space can be a haven for insects, birds and mammals.
 Growing a variety of plant species attracts lots of different forms of wildlife.

-Try letting a corner of your garden grow wild.
+To improve the biodiversity of your garden, try letting a corner of your garden grow wild.
 Natural debris like logs and leaf piles offer habitats and hiding places for many species.

 Allow butterfly-loving plants to grow.
 The pretty orange tip butterfly is attracted to certain plants such as garlic mustard (Alliaria petiolata) and milkmaid (Cardamine pratensis).